By Nancy Novick

 The crisis comes when the inevitable seduction occurs and Rosa steps into the role of “mother” to Ginger.
 The pressure of keeping too many secrets and the bizarre exercise of playing house with her former best friend become too much for Ginger to bear.

-While the film clearly focuses on Ginger’s personal crises—the end of her first great friendship, the betrayal of her father, her mother’s response to his latest affair, and the unsettling knowledge that humanity is in danger of destroying itself, Ronald’s character is also particularly intriguing.
+While the film clearly focuses on Ginger’s personal crises—the end of her first great friendship, the betrayal of her father, her mother’s response to his latest affair, and the unsettling knowledge that humanity is in danger of destroying itself, Roland’s character is also particularly intriguing.
 As Mr. Nivola noted of his character in a Q and A session following the screening, “Everything he says is right, everything he does is wrong.”
 We may admire Roland’s intellect and his adherence to his principles, but we cannot admire him as he emotionally devastates the women who love him, one after another, in the name of those principles.

 Ginger and Rosa also features the wonderful Annette Bening as Ella, the American activist who encourages, inspires, and frightens Rosa with images of a nuclear holocaust, and Timothy Spall and Oliver Platt as a gay couple who support and sympathize with Ginger and her mother.